Meet outside Bobby’s Restaurant, Stoke Road, Gosport, PO12 1JB

 Book on line

 This walk will be on public footpaths with dipped kerbs at crossing points.
-Suitable for powered or assisted wheelchairs and buggies.
+Suitable for powered or assisted wheelchairs and pushchairs.
 Toilets available part way through walk.
+Some on-road parking nearby or car parks in town (charges may apply).

 Meet outside Bobby’s Restaurant.
 Please arrive 15mins before start time.